 Comet C/2019 Y4 (ATLAS) is the brightest comet visible this month.
 It can be found in Camelopardalis.
 See http://www.cometwatch.co.uk/comet-atlas ... rightness/ and https://skyandtelescope.org/astronomy-n ... ye-object/ for more on this comet, which could brighten to naked-eye visibility by May.
 Comet C/2017 T2 (PanSTARRS) travels northeastward through Camelopardalis.
 The eighth-magnitude comet passes several degrees north of the spiral galaxy IC 342 on April 9th.
 Visit http://cometchasing.skyhound.com/ and http://www.aerith.net/comet/weekly/current.html for information on this month’s comets.

 A wealth of current information on solar system celestial bodies is posted at http://www.curtrenz.com/astronomy.html and http://nineplanets.org/

-A free star map for April can be downloaded at http://www.skymaps.com/downloads.html and http://www.telescope.com/content.jsp?pa ...
+Free star maps for April can be downloaded at http://www.skymaps.com/downloads.html and https://www.telescope.com/content.jsp?p ...
 Star-Chart

 The fifth-magnitude G-type main-sequence star 61 Virginis - http://www.solstation.com/stars/61vir2co.jpg - is a sun-like star at a distance of 28 light years.
-It hosts three exoplanets and is visible to the unaided-eye.
+It hosts three exoplanets and is visible to the naked-eye.

 Information pertaining to observing some of the more prominent Messier galaxies can be found at http://www.cloudynights.com/topic/35829 ... tronomers/